5 takeaways from the government’s lawsuit against Google

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

+The case against Google bears a strong resemblance to one the government brought 22 years ago against the Goliath of the time: Microsoft.
+But Google's days as the fledgling startup looking to “do no evil" are long behind it.

-The Justice Department's lawyers “filed the strongest suit they have,” said Columbia law professor Tim Wu, who called it almost a carbon copy of the government’s 1998 lawsuit against Microsoft.
-Back then, Google cast itself as the underdog fighting against the technological bully — Microsoft.
-The Justice Department's case against Google revolves around the company bundling products around its dominant position in search — much like the case against Microsoft 22 years ago revolved around its bundling of other products around Windows.
+Back then, Google cast itself as the underdog fighting against a technological bully.
+The Justice Department's Google case today revolves around the company bundling products around its dominant position in search — much like the 1998 case against Microsoft revolved around its bundling of other products around Windows.

-“Back then, Google claimed Microsoft’s practices were anticompetitive, and yet, now, Google deploys the same playbook to sustain its own monopolies," the lawsuit reads.
-“But Google did learn one thing from Microsoft — to choose its words carefully to avoid antitrust scrutiny.
-Referring to a notorious line from the Microsoft case, Google’s Chief Economist wrote: ‘We should be careful about what we say in both public and private.
-‘Cutting off the air supply’ and similar phrases should be avoided.'"
+Tuesday's lawsuit notes that back then, Google claimed Microsoft’s practices were anticompetitive, “and yet now, Google deploys the same playbook to sustain its own monopolies."

-If the government wins its case, history could repeat itself and Google could see some of its most popular services unbundled.
+Google sniped back in its own response to the lawsuit.
+“This isn’t the dial-up 1990s, when changing services was slow and difficult, and often required you to buy and install software with a CD-ROM," the company said in a blog post.
+“Today, you can easily download your choice of apps or change your default settings in a matter of seconds."

 Comments